peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 * <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>.

+### CanTruncatedIntFitInUInt64
+    public boolean CanTruncatedIntFitInUInt64()
+Returns whether this object's value, converted to an integer by discarding its fractional part, would be 0 or greater, and less than 2^64.

+**Returns:**

+* <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be 0 or greater, and less than 2^64; otherwise, <code>false</code>.

 ### CanFitInSingle
     public boolean CanFitInSingle()